Harry B. Neilson: Life and work

 Neilson illustrated many children's books, several of them for the children's writer S. H. Hamer, who conveniently was also an editor with Cassell & Co.
 Neilson also worked as an illustrator of magazines and designed postcards and Christmas cards.
-In much of his work he depicted animals dressed as people, like his contemporaries Beatrix Potter and Harry Rountree, but often showing them in more vigorous activities.
-In France he has been compared with Benjamin Rabier.
+In much of his work he depicted animals dressed as people, like his contemporaries Beatrix Potter and Harry Rountree, but he often showed them taking part in more vigorous activities.
+In France, he has been compared with Benjamin Rabier.
 His best-known work, "Mr Fox's Hunt Breakfast on Xmas Day" (pictured) is said to represent five members of the Blankney Hunt, in Lincolnshire and has been widely reproduced.
-Dressed for hunting, the breakfast party is eating pheasant and drinking Renard (French for "fox") champagne.
+Dressed for hunting, the breakfast party of foxes is eating pheasant and drinking Renard (French for "fox") champagne.
 Pictures on the wall behind are of hunting scenes, but with foxes in pursuit of men, one of whom is going to ground.
 The original, a large chromolithograph, was a free gift to readers with the Christmas issue of the Penny Illustrated Paper in December 1897.
 One hundred years later, in December 1997, it was used as the cover art for the Christmas-week issue of the British magazine Country Life.

 Games and Gambols (1902) includes Neilson's notable picture of "The great test match between the Lions and the Kangaroos".

 In 1903 and 1904, Neilson worked with the Irish dramatist William Boyle, illustrating two books of comic verse, Comic Capers and Christmas at the Zoo.